codefresh-io/docs.codefresh.io/_docs/pipelines/steps/approval.md

 >Notice also that you if you use the [Codefresh Runner]({{site.baseurl}}/docs/installation/behind-the-firewall/) and your [Runner]({{site.baseurl}}/docs/installation/codefresh-runner/) is set up with local volumes, then the volume will only be present if the dind pod is scheduled in the same node once the pipeline resumes.
 Otherwise the volume will not be reused.

-## Controlling the Rejection Behavior
+## Controlling the rejection behavior

 By default if you reject a pipeline, it will stop right away and it will be marked as failed.
-All subsequent steps after the approval one will not run at all.
+All subsequent steps after the `approval` one will not run at all.

 You might want to continue running the pipeline even when one of the steps fail execution by adding the `fail_fast` property in the `approval` step.
-In this case, you can specify whether the build status at the end of execution should return failed instead of successful which is the default, through the `strict-fail_fast` field.
+In this case, you can also add the `strict-fail_fast` flag to specify if the build status at the end of execution should return failed instead of successful which is the default.

 `codefresh.yml`
 {% highlight yaml %}